Bees and hive products

 We care for our bees in a similar manner to our plants, with the least intervention we can.
 After at least 75 million years they know what they are doing.
 We use Modified British Standard hives with a top space modification, Snelgrove based swarm management and Integrated Pest Control methodology.
 Varroa are now endemic in the UK so we use bio-technical methods to reduce mite load, encourage our bees to develop tolerance, and only treat if necessary.

-The limited foraging radius of a honeybee colony means they are dependent on very localised weather conditions and food supplies.
+The limited foraging radius of a honeybee colony means they are highly dependent on very localised weather conditions and food supplies.
 The best foods for bees are nectars, pollen, and honey.
 We therefore do not take honey from them until they have enough for winter with some spare, and we don’t feed sugar syrup.
 In some years there is no surplus.

 When weather and forage have been good, we have Honey for sale.
 In recent years we have won awards for its quality.
 Depending on the exact forage they find it may be runny, or it may be naturally soft set.
 In a very good year, we can get a small amount of cut comb honey.
 We also sell wax, and are developing other products.
 Sales are usually at local Christmas fairs, plant fairs if stock is sufficient, or can be direct to you if you contact us.